 At the start of the gin craze, we saw distilleries becoming increasingly experimental with flavours and processes.
 While unusual flavours continue to be a popular choice and are likely to rise in popularity in the coming years, it is also a time for distilleries to refine their existing products.
 It's likely that we'll enter into a period of consolidation, with distilleries deciding which of their gins to perfect and which to cull.
 With this in mind, we predict that some gin trends will move backwards to classic flavours, placing emphasis on improving the way in which these classic gins are distilled – rather than more flavour experimentation.

 As well as the more premium side of gin distilling, it has been reported that an increasing number of distilleries are looking for ways to diversify their products.
-Ready-to-drink gins (also known as gins in a tin) are growing in popularity and experienced a very good year in 2018.
+Ready-to-drink gins (also known as gins in a tin) are growing in popularity and experienced a very good year back in 2018-2019.
 Experts are predicting that this will continue, with smaller distilleries bringing new ready-to-drink products to the market.
 This gin trend will be a welcome one for many gin fans looking for a convenient and accessible product, particularly for those who are new to the spirit.

 Like with gin tourism, the gin craze is becoming increasingly experiential.
 As gin enthusiasts look for new flavours to try and new products to discover, gin events are increasing in their popularity.
 From tastings to festivals, bars, pubs and distilleries are taking advantage of the gin craze with this new trend.
 It's a great opportunity for smaller distilleries to showcase their product to a wider audience, as well as for gin fans to try out plenty of new gins to find their next favourite.
 It's likely that we'll see an increase in these types of gin events over the coming year, particularly in the festive season and the summer months.

 Whether you love gins with an unusual flavour or high-quality classics, there's no doubt that gin is one of the most popular spirits in the UK (and across the world).
 As the gin craze enters into a new phase, we're looking forward to seeing how the industry develops and grows.
 We hope you've enjoyed our guide to what we think the next gin trends will be.
 If our guide has inspired you to sample something new, head over to our ‘Gin

 ' section to find your next favourite tipple.
 Cheers!